drewm27/speakerrankings/portable/speakers/Doss-Soundbox.md

 share-description: "The Doss Soundbox ranks #126 out of 131 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Doss Soundbox ranks [#126 out of 131 total Medium Size Portable Bluetooth Speakers](/portable/medium/#126-doss-soundbox) for sound quality.
+The Doss Soundbox ranks [#126 out of 131 total Medium Size Portable Bluetooth Speakers](/portable/medium/#126-doss-soundbox-79) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #126 Doss Soundbox
+## #126 Doss Soundbox: $79
 - Negatives: Barely any bass.
 Sounds like a clock radio.
 Distorted at higher levels
 - Aux Input: Yes
 - Bass Extension (-10dB): 140Hz